AntonSemechko/IsoCut/README.md

    (a) the input surface mesh is closed, OR
    (b) the input surface mesh is open AND the cut does not intersect any of its boundary edges

-3. The level sets that pass through the mesh edges are computed using linear interpolation. *If the field evaluated at the mesh vertices is produced by a ***nonlinear*** function (F), the iso-contours computed with `IsoContour.m` will be approximations of the corresponding level sets of F.* In those cases, the only way to increase the accuracy of the extracted iso-contours is to linearly subdivide the mesh (prior to calculation of the scalar field at the vertices) until the error is below desired tolerance (e.g., see [TriQuad.m] from the [S2-Sampling-Toolbox] repo).
+3. Level sets are computed using linear interpolation. *If the field defined at the mesh vertices is produced by a
+***nonlinear*** function (F), the iso-contours computed with `IsoContour.m` will be approximations of the corresponding level sets of F.* In those cases, the only way to increase the accuracy of the extracted iso-contours is to linearly subdivide the mesh (prior to calculation of the scalar field at the vertices) until the error is below desired tolerance (e.g., see [TriQuad.m] from the [S2-Sampling-Toolbox] repo).
 If there is sufficient interest in an accurate extraction of iso-contours for nonlinear scalar fields, I can incorporate a zero-finding algorithm into the 'IsoContour' function, sometime in the future.

 If you encounter any bugs/problems with this code you can e-mail me or repot the issue [here].